lewisgcm/d3-graphs/README.md

 # GraphExamples

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.2.
+This project is a simple overview of varying graph search algorithms as applied to D3.js graphs.

 ## Development server